Nazgul168/architect-erp/runtime/ENGAGEMENT_CONTROL.md

 10. canonically persist the coherent system-state bundle;
 11. synchronize / verify required runtime-visible sources;
 12. only then finalize `CP-NURA-001`.

+This sequence governs **checkpoint finalization**, not semantic permission to continue architecture design.
+If GitHub/canonical persistence is technically unavailable after complete semantic consolidation, keep the checkpoint pending and apply the controlled infrastructure-deferment path in Sections 17–21 rather than blocking architecture work indefinitely.

 If the exact historical coherent bundle cannot be reconstructed, do not invent it.